explainableaixai/websitecategorizationapi/README.md

 Other use cases include Web Content Filtering where a company can employ it to filter out non-work related websites, such as social media networks, shopping platforms and similar.

-[Our API](https://www.websitecategorizationapi.com) is based on a machine learning model from text classification group of ML models.
+[API](https://www.websitecategorizationapi.com) is based on a machine learning model from text classification group of ML models.
 It has been extensively tested and used in large scale classification, including on a project with 30+ million texts.

 It is continuously developed and regularly updated (in terms of training data set) to reflect and include new verticals arising each year.